myrestop/myflow-user-guide/README.md

 - To toggle action window visible, you can press `Windows/Meta+Space` on Windows and Linux, or `Command+Space` on macOS.

+- You can customize all the hot events, includes hotkeys, hot corners and CRON expression etc.

+- You can import data and export data (before import data, must ensure the database is empty).

+- You can let the pinned tab to run in a separate window.

 ## Sync Data

 Go to **Settings** -> **Data Sync**, enable the blew available data sync service(s).